Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 torch-2.8.0-cp313-cp313-manylinux_2_28_x86_64.whl           // CUDA 12.6 + CPU
 ```

-<figcaption>Listing 5.
+<figcaption>Listing 6.
 Example wheel variant filenames, with a null variant and a fallback regular wheel, in order of preference</figcaption>
 </figure>

-What we added here is a null variant, with label `00000000`.
-Since it has
+Consider the setup in listing 6.
+What we added here is a null variant, labeled
+`00000000` to make it easily distinguishable.
+It is built as a variant wheel,
+but its variant property list is empty.
+It is always considered compatible with
-no properties, it is always supported; that is, as long as variants
+the system (it has no unsupported properties), as long as variants
 are supported in the first place.
+It always sorts after other variant wheels
+(since every other variant has some property that makes it more preferable).
 This enables us to provide two different fallbacks:
 variant-enabled installers with no compatible CUDA runtime will use the CPU-only null
 variant, whereas installers without variant support (and therefore unable
 to determine the CUDA runtime version) will instead pick up the regular wheel, with both